LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

     }
 }
 ```
-## Step 4: Prepare ConfigFileReader to read Json path location from Properties
+## Step 4: Prepare ConfigFileReader to read Json file location from Properties
 1) First just make an extra entry on the Configuration.properties file to specify the JSON file path
 ```
 testDataResourcePath=src/test/resources/testDataResources/
 ```
-with above complete Configuration file will become like this:
+with above, complete Configuration file will become like this:

 ### Configuration.properties
 ```